Mahalabia (Muhallebi)

 • Sugar: Granulated sugar works best for this recipe.
 I don’t recommend substituting it with stevia, brown sugar, honey, or maple syrup.

-• Egg Yolk: It is optional, but I find it adds a creamier and richer consistency to the milk pudding.
+• Egg Yolk: It is optional, but I find it makes the milk pudding creamier and richer.

 • Butter: To get a smoother final texture.
 This step is totally optional and you can leave it out if preferred.